stephanebachelier/webapp-boilerplate/README.md

 * `$ bower install`
 * `$ npm run-script build-zepto`

 And voilà!
-It should be working correctly, to verify that either run : `$ grunt serve` and you'll see a page with a little introduction of the Boilerplate.
+It should be working correctly, run : `$ grunt serve` and you'll see a page with a little introduction of the Boilerplate.

-Or you can can run the tests with `$ karma start`

 **Happy coding guys!**